 North Carolina Urban Archery Deer Hunting Program

-A request for participation in the program was initiated by several citizens in Lenoir.
-After researching the program, City Council held a public hearing to receive feedback from the citizens of Lenoir.
-The Ordinance (Chapter 3 - Animals, Article IV - Deer, Section 3-50 - Urban Archery Deer Hunting) was approved March 15, 2016.
+After receiving requests from several citizens in Lenoir and researching the program, City Council held a public hearing in 2016 to receive feedback and subsequently passed an ordinance approving the program on March 15, 2016 (Chapter 3 - Animals, Article IV - Deer, Section 3-50 - Urban Archery Deer Hunting).
+The program is traditionally renewed each year.

 The following city code applies to deer hunting during urban archery season.
 View the code online.